Calabi-Yau Metrics with K\"ahler Moduli Dependence: General strategy

+where the sum in the numerator runs over all $N$-singlets $I_i$.
 Since $N$ acts trivially on the K\"ahler moduli, the coefficients $\alpha_i$ are automatically $N$-invariant functions of $t$.
 On the other hand, the quotient group $H$ acts non-trivially both on the moduli and on the singlets,

 for some representation